HusnainHaider21/My-Amozon-clone/README.md

-# My-Amozon-clone
+# My-Amazon-Clone
-This repo is based on my front end development journey.
-In this repo I am making original amazone.com clone by using HTML and CSS.
+I have completed this project.My-Amazon-clone have completed.I made this project by using HTML and CSS.
+Happy Coding.